 This was an initiative started in 2014 in order for countries to easily share financial information between tax authorities worldwide.

-In simple terms, tax departments in the majority of countries on Earth (including most of the big ones like the UK, EU, Australia etc.) have all agreed to allow each other to see tax records and banking data of every last person who has any digital financial footprint.
+In simple terms, tax departments in the majority of countries on Earth (including most of the big ones like the UK, EU, Australia, etc.) have all agreed to allow each other to see the tax records and banking data of every last person who has a digital financial footprint.

-For the USA FATCA, rather than the CRS, is relevant and the IRS will have access to some financial information relating to your international bank accounts.
+For the USA, FATCA, rather than the CRS, is relevant.
+The IRS will have access to financial information relating to your international bank accounts.
 As a US citizen it is mandatory to inform the IRS of any and all foreign bank accounts you open in Georgia (or anywhere).
-At this time, FATCA allows the IRS to access financial records from countries in the network, which includes Georgia.
+At this time, FATCA allows the IRS to access financial records from countries in their network, which includes Georgia.
 Georgia does not currently have access to your US banking information via FATCA.

-For many countries, the CRS is already active, others are already committed to joining.
+For many countries, the CRS is already active, and even many of those countries who are not currently participating are already committed to joining.

-The above is what is happening now.
-What you should be more concerned about is if/when artificial intelligence, or even just simple tax algorithms, will be able to zip through thousands of financial records in seconds and bring back a report showing tax agents all the most likely candidates for an audit and exactly where they have been hiding their money.
+What you should be most concerned about is if/when artificial intelligence, or even just simple tax algorithms, will be able to zip through thousands of financial records in seconds and bring back a report showing tax all of the most likely candidates for an audit, and exactly where they have been hiding their money.

-For those physically present in Georgia, where we are based, for more than 183 days in any 12 month period, you are now a tax resident here, automatically.
-So you should be aware Georgia will join the CRS in 2023.
-The statute of limitation here is 3 years, meaning the tax department can potentially fine you and charge back-taxes and interest on any foreign income you didn’t pay tax on that you were liable to.
+Someone who is physically present in the Republic of Georgia for more than 183 days in any 12 month period automatically becomes a tax resident.
+Also, you should be aware that Georgia will join the CRS in 2023.
+The statute of limitations here is 3 years, meaning that the tax department can potentially fine you and charge you back-taxes and interest on any foreign income you should have paid, all the way back to 2020.

-So, that means that 2020 is the year where you need to make sure you have got everything correct with how the tax code in Georgia works and what you owe.
+So, this means that 2020 is the year in which you need to make sure you understand how the tax code works in Georgia, and that you are correctly paying what you owe.
 If you get audited in 2023, anything you did wrong in 2020 will still be prosecutable.

 So, tax is a more serious business than ever.

-By seriously reducing the expense of building evidence against tax evaders, and with complete access to financial records, people who would never have been on the radar of tax departments (like digital nomads on low 5 figures incomes) might become so easy to prosecute that one day you may be getting fines automatically by email and never even go to court or speak with a tax agent unless you fight the evidence supplied with the fine.
-We are not quite there yet, but in this decade or the next it seems inevitable.
+By significantly reducing the expense of building evidence against tax evaders, and with complete access to financial records, people who would never have been on the radar of tax departments (such as digital nomads on low 5 figure incomes) might become so easy to prosecute that one day you might get fined automatically by email, and never even need to go to court or speak with a tax agent, unless fighting the charge.
+We are not quite there yet, but at some point in this decade or the next it seems inevitable.
 Death & Taxes come for you in the end.

-If you are not sure about your tax situation and want to avoid future problems, we offer a free consultation to foreigners who are looking to become a tax resident, open a business, or think they owe taxes, in The Republic of Georgia.
+If you are not sure about your tax situation and want to avoid future problems, we offer a free consultation to foreigners who are looking to become tax residents or to open a business, or who think that they may owe taxes in the Republic of Georgia.

 Book a free 30 minute consultation with one of our tax advisers, or read on for a more DIY-based approach.

-In the rest of this article, you’ll get closer to figuring out your current tax situation as a digital nomad, as well as some options for minimizing your taxes and going 100% legal so you don’t have to live waiting on the day a tax department, somewhere, realises you owe them a whole lot of money.
+In the rest of this article, you’ll learn more about your potential tax situation as a digital nomad, as well as some options for minimizing your taxes and staying 100% legal, so that you don’t have to live waiting for the day a tax department, somewhere, realizes that you owe them a whole lot of money.

 Where Do You Owe Tax?

-Figuring out where you owe tax is the first step to getting 100% legal.
+Figuring out where you owe tax is the first step to becoming 100% legal.
 It could be in one country.
-Or it could in multiple countries.
-Especially if you travel a lot, or opened a business (including you sole proprietor freelance gigs) in a country where you don’t reside.
+Or it could be in multiple countries.
+Especially if you travel a lot or opened a business (including sole proprietor freelance gigs) in a country where you don’t reside.

 Residence-Based Tax Systems

-The vast majority of countries of the world, including most developed countries, employ what’s called the Residence Based Tax System.
+The vast majority of countries around the world, including most developed countries, employ what’s called the Residence Based Tax System.

 In simple terms, it means that that a country’s residents are taxed on all their income: worldwide and local income.

 This is the simplest tax regime, as there is usually very little room for interpretation – you make money and you pay tax.
-No difference where the money was made.
+This happens regardless of where the money was made.